 Response – encouraging staff to say something if they see something and promoting a culture where employees feel comfortable to report unusual drug administration or disposal occurrences is key to preventing and detecting drug diversion.

 Facilities must maintain a chain of custody for all controlled substances and train staff on proper disposal procedures for pharmaceutical waste.
 Witness logs should be maintained with a cradle to grave tracking system documenting disposal of drugs.

 Drug Diversion Prevention Strategies

 C2R Global Manufacturing offers easy to use drug disposal products that are an important part of a successful drug diversion plan.
-Rx Destroyer™ drug disposal products quickly begin to neutralize medications on contact with a patented solution that destroys controlled substances through chemical digestion, a method of disposal that meets DEA and EPA regulations.
+Rx Destroyer™ begins dissolving medications on contact.
+As medications are dispersed in the activated carbon slurry, diversion is discouraged and potential environmental harm is reduced.
 Rx Destroyer™ is an important part of a drug diversion strategy that is easy to implement, safe and effective.